aspose-cells/Aspose.Cells-API-References/english/go-cpp/SeriesCollection/Get/_index.md

 ## Get function

-Gets the <see cref="Series"/> element at the specified index.
+Gets the Series element at the specified index.

 ```go